denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 error, because storage media could not be accessed directly without specialized instruments.[^45]

-Users of the Mark III Calculator were asked to input quantities several times over.
+Users of the Mark III Calculator were also asked to input quantities several times over.
 Another class of solutions involved making the magnetic mark more apparent.
-For example, Youngquist and Hanes described their 1962 magnetic reader as a
+For example, Youngquist and Hanes described their 1962 magnetic reader as

-> device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form.
+> [...] a device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form.
 Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
 For example, this has been a major factor in hampering sales efforts at substituting magnetic recording tape and card equipment for punched tape and card equipment which presently is dominant in automatic digital data-handling systems.
 Although magnetic recording devices are faster and more troublefree, potential